-Česká pojišťovna is a member of the Generali Group and applies an internal approach to determine the available financial resources and the capital requirements for the risks to which it is exposed (Internal Model), while maintaining consistency with the basic framework of Solvency II.
+Česká pojišťovna is a member of Generali Group and applies an internal approach to determine the available financial resources and capital requirements for the risks to which it is exposed (Internal Model), while maintaining consistency with the basic Solvency II framework.
 On 7 March 2016, the Company received regulatory approval to use its own Internal Model for regulatory Solvency Capital Requirement calculations.